notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ~~~
 typedef struct {
 	HWND        hClient;   // client Window Handle
-	const TCHAR *pszName;  // name of plugin (shown in window)
+	const wchar_t *pszName;  // name of plugin (shown in window)
 	int         dlgID;     // a funcItem provides the function pointer to start a dialog.
 Please parse here these ID

 	// user modifications
 	UINT        uMask;       // mask params: look to above defines
 	HICON       hIconTab;    // icon for tabs
-	const TCHAR *pszAddInfo; // for plugin to display additional informations
+	const wchar_t *pszAddInfo; // for plugin to display additional informations

 	// internal data, do not use !!!
 	RECT          rcFloat;        // floating position
 	int           iPrevCont;      // stores the privious container (toggling between float and dock)
-	const TCHAR*  pszModuleName;  // it's the plugin file name.
+	const wchar_t*  pszModuleName;  // it's the plugin file name.
 It's used to identify the plugin
 } tTbData;
 ~~~
 **Return value**: